 Pros / It recognized every camera raw format except one.

-In our tests, Wondershare's recovery rates were underwhelming.
+In our tests, Wondershare’s image recovery rates were underwhelming.
 We simulated two data loss scenarios on an HDD, SSD and SD card.
 The first test was for lost files – a situation where the file is no longer accessible in the file directory.
 The second test simulated data loss from a reformatted drive.
-In every test, Wondershare posted below-average recovery rates, though it did recognize most of the camera raw formats.
+In every test, Wondershare posted below-average recovery rates, though it did recognize most of the common digital camera raw formats.